Fattafatta/rescript-jotai/README.md

 Versions 0.3.0 and higher support Jotai v2.
 They also require at least rescript 10.1 (for async/await) and react 18+.

+Versions 0.4.0 and higher support Jotai v2 with rescript 11 and react 18+.

 ## Installation

 Install with `npm`: